“A gentle response defuses anger, but a sharp tongue kindles a temper-fire” (Proverbs 15:1, Msg).

 The fifth biblical step toward restoring a relationship is to attack the problem, not the person.
-You cannot fix the problem if you're consumed with fixing the blame.
-You must choose between the two.
-The Bible says, "A gentle response defuses anger, but a sharp tongue kindles a temper-fire" (Prov.
-15:1 Msg).
+You cannot solve the problem if you're consumed with pinning the blame.
+You must set your bitterness aside in order to mend your friendship.

 You will never get your point across by being cross, so choose your words wisely.
 A soft answer is always better than a sarcastic one.

-In resolving conflict, how you say it is as important as what you say.
+In resolving conflict, how you say something is as important as what you say.
 If you say it offensively, it will be received defensively.
 God tells us, "A wise, mature person is known for his understanding.
-The more pleasant his words, the more persuasive he is" (Prov.
-16:21 TEV).
+The more pleasant his words, the more persuasive he is" (Proverbs 16:21 TEV).

 Nagging never works.
 You are never persuasive when you're abrasive.